How to date your partner in the coronavirus pandemic

-May is Date Your Mate month.
-And given the stay-at-home orders and stress of the economy gridlock, we imagine that dating hasn't been a priority for many people.
+GREENSBORO, N.C. — May is Date Your Mate Month.
+Given the stay-at-home orders and stress of the economy gridlock, we imagine that dating hasn't been a priority for many people.
 But, we want to help you make the most of the date night given the times.

 Date night tends to go out the window when you're stressed for a few reasons.
 One, you see date night as a chore, something you have to do instead of a choice.
 Second, you might not want to be bad company and bring your partner done when you're feeling down in the dumps.
 A third possibility is that you may not want to be around your partner.
 Sometimes you might take out your negative feelings on your partner.
 And not want to be around them.